niplav/site/forecasters.md

 		* How quickly?
 		* Over time/over more forecasts
 	* How much does forecaster quantity affect forecast quality on continuous questions? (i.e., extend [Dillon 2021](https://rethinkpriorities.org/publications/how-does-forecast-quantity-impact-forecast-quality-on-metaculus) to continuous data)
 		* How much does forecasting time affect forecast quality?
+That is, what is the relation of accuracy of prediction to the time spent on refining that prediction?
-			* Generally, scaling laws for forecasting would be interesting/cool to see
+			* Generally, scaling laws for forecasting would be interesting/cool to see.
 		* How much do number of resolutions/forecasts matter for forecast quality/learning?
 * Do laypeople/pundits/domain experts perform better than forecasters/superforecasters/forecasting teams/prediction markets *specifically* under novel & unforeseen situations?
 * Are more extreme views or more conservative views more accurate?